m00g3n/cluster-inventory/README.md

 ## Overview

-This project responsible for managing [Kyma](https://kyma-project.io/#/) clusters infrastructure.
-Built using [kubebuilder framework](https://github.com/kubernetes-sigs/kubebuilder)
+This project manages the [Kyma](https://kyma-project.io/#/) cluster infrastructure.
+It's built using the [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) framework.

-It's current responsibilities are:
-- Generating and rotating secrets containing dynamic kubeconfigs
+It's currently responsible for generating and rotating Secrets containing dynamic kubeconfigs.

 ## Prerequisites

-- Access to a k8s cluster.You can use [k3d](https://k3d.io) to get a local cluster for testing, or run against a remote cluster.
+- Access to a k8s cluster.
+You can use [k3d](https://k3d.io) to get a local cluster for testing or run against a remote cluster.
 - [kubectl](https://kubernetes.io/docs/tasks/tools/)

 ## Installation